A freezing winter morning in Burlington, Vermont.

 “We could see the fish underneath it while skating on top,” Audi said.
 “It was perfect.”

-Even 35 years later, weekend pickup games with his father, brother and friends has kept Audi playing.
-Now it’s with the Cal Poly logo displayed on his chest and wheels on his skates instead of blades.
+Even 35 years later, weekend pickup games with family and friends has kept Audi playing.
+Now, it’s with the Cal Poly logo displayed on his chest and wheels on his skates instead of blades.

 The transition from ice to roller hockey makes little difference to the six-foot defenseman.